-In a corner in my bedroom, I have a tiny alter, with a few crystals, incense burner and candles, occasionally I add flowers, and at the moment I am looking for a statue of Kuan Yin – Goddess of Mercy and Compassion, as I am immensely drawn to her (so if you have any suggestions please let me know).
+In a corner in my bedroom, I have a tiny alter, with a few crystals, incense burner and candles, occasionally I add flowers, and at the moment I am looking for a statue of Kuan Yin – Goddess of Mercy and Compassion, as I am immensely drawn to her.
 This sacred space also acts as a visual reminder.
 When I sit by it, I automatically enter my internal sacred space, as it is what I associate it with and for – just being in that space for only a few minutes strips away daily stresses.
 It’s like an internal hug!

 Your sacred space may be a reading corner, or a favourite undisturbed part of your home, away from others.
 One lady said that she uses her outhouse in the garden, as her sacred space, though she set it up for work purposes (therapist), she in the end decided to designate the space purely for her relaxation!
 This is an act of self love and self value.
 Your sacred space could even be your bath tub and by adding candles, crystals, essential oils, bath salts etc your add more self care!

 Just lighting a candle can make all the difference.
 ‘By lighting a candle, you affirm that you are opening a sacred space.’
 (Robert Moss)